 You can upgrade certain deployments to later versions without having to first set up new machines or sites.
-You can upgrade from the latest CU of Session Recording 7.15 LTSR, and from any later version, to the latest version of Session Recording.
+You can upgrade from the version of Session Recording included in the latest CU of XenApp and XenDesktop 7.6 LTSR, and from any later version, to the latest release of Session Recording.

-When you upgrade Session Recording administration from 7.6 to 7.13 or later and choose Modify to add the Administrator Logging service, the SQL Server instance name does not appear on the Administrator Logging Configuration page.
+When you upgrade Session Recording Administration from 7.6 to 7.13 or later and choose Modify in Session Recording Administration to add the administrator logging service, the SQL Server instance name does not appear on the Administrator Logging Configuration page.
 The following error message appears when you click Next: Database connection test failed.
 Please enter correct Database instance name.
-As a workaround, add the read permission for localhost users to the following SmartAuditor Server registry folder: HKEY_LOCAL_MACHINE\SOFTWARE\Citrix\SmartAuditor\Server.
+As a workaround, add the read permission for localhost users to the following SmartAuditor Server registry folder: 'HKEY_LOCAL_MACHINE\SOFTWARE\Citrix\SmartAuditor\Server'.

-You can't upgrade from a Technical Preview version.
+You cannot upgrade from a Technical Preview version.